mendix/docs/content/appstore/modules/encryption.md

 ## 1 Introduction

-The [Encryption](https://marketplace.mendix.com/link/component/1011/) module takes care of the encryption needs.
-Currently the following is supported:
+The [Encryption](https://marketplace.mendix.com/link/component/1011/) module takes care of the following encryption needs:

 * Plain text encryption (for example, passwords)
-* FileDocument encryption
+* FileDocument encryption (for example, files of photos)

 ## 2 Plain Text Encryption

-Encrypts and decrypts plain texts by using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm.
+Encrypt and decrypt plain texts using the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm.
 The key used for encryption is configured as a constant and remains on the application server.

 ### 2.1 Typical Use Cases